 In a freezing cold World War II winter, two pro-Soviet partisans - Sotnikov and Rybak - head off to find food for themselves and their compatriots.
-They find a goat at a local farmhouse but...
+They find a goat at the home of a German ...

 See full summary »